4.9. Focus Search¶

 res, fsdict = RT.focus_search("RMS Spot Size", 12.09)

-object with information on the root finding.
+with information on the root finding.
 The found z-position is accessed with res.x.

-The second return value includes some additional information, for instance needed for the cost plot,
+The second return value includes some additional information required for the Focus Search Cost Function Plots.

 Optionally a source_index parameter can be provided to limit the search to a specific ray source.